Pathogen-Directed Antimicrobial Guide

-Clinical Triage: To calculate precise dosages, use the Dosing Module.
-For syndromic guidelines without a culture, use the Empirical Pathway.
+Clinical Triage: To calculate precise doses, use the Antimicrobial Dosing Guide.
+For syndromic guidance before a culture is back, use the Empirical Antimicrobial Pathway.

 1. Isolate Parameters